Loyalty 101 Guide: All you need to know about Customer Loyalty Programs

 Loyalty programs offer you an opportunity to make a lasting impression on your customers' minds—and these impressions can have a real impact on how people perceive your brand.

 So what does this mean for you?
-It means that when people think about what products they like best, they'll often name brands that have strong loyalty programs as one of the key factors in their decision-making process.
+It means that when people think about what products they like best, they'll often name brands that have great incentives as one of the key factors in their decision-making process.

 The first step in developing a successful loyalty program begins with strategic planning tailored to your brand's unique goals and position in its lifecycle.